andry-tino/b-industrialprotocols/rte/iec.md

 ## IEC 61784
 As we mentioned before, Ethernet is not part of the Fieldbus specification, however a standard has been created, related to IEC 61158, which provides guidelines for using Ethernet in automation environments.
 This standard is IEC 61784, referred to as: _Real Time Ethernet_.

-> IEC 61784 defines protocols for RT networking using Fieldbus, Ethernet and 802.3.
+> IEC 61784 defines protocols for RT networking using Fieldbus, Ethernet and IEEE 802.3.

 **Relation to IEC 61158** The standard basically refers to IEC 61158 and all its protocol sets in order to define up to 16 different protocol stacks (communication profile) which can be used in Automation.